Sleep talking is a sleep disorder in which someone talks during their sleep without being aware of it.

 Sleep experts don’t consider it to be a sleep disorder that can cause any serious harm.
 In most cases it doesn’t last long, and stops without the need for treatment.

 However, it can be annoying and disruptive to a bed partner or roommate’s sleep, leading to insomnia.
 And in rare cases it might be upsetting because something inappropriate is said.

-In this article I’ll take a closer look at what causes sleep talking.
-I’ll also suggest ways that might help you to control it if it’s causing difficulties for you, your partner or children.
+In this article, I’ll take a closer look at what causes sleep talking.
+I’ll also suggest ways to control it if it’s causing difficulties for you, your partner or children.